 Powerful but lightweight Easily handles leaves and twigs.
 Can be quickly opened for cleaning or unclogging.
 Simple to switch from blower to vacuum for mulching.
 Good warranty service.

 Vacuum/mulcher can stir up a lot of dust.
-Some reports of blower failing after a few uses.
 Leaves must be dry to mulch properly without clogging.
 Reports of plastic attachments breaking after a few uses.